-Attempting to load a website and being greeted with an error code is very annoying especially as a site owner.
-Sites experiencing these issues can lose traffic, see reduced search visibility, and provide a poor user experience.
+Attempting to load a website and being greeted with an error code is very annoying.
+This is especially true for website owners as sites experiencing these issues can lose traffic, see reduced search visibility, and will provide a poor user experience.

 In this guide learn more about HTTP errors, what causes them and potential resolutions for each one.
 This will help you on your way to resolving those issues efficiently and with minimal downtime.